s-mckean/HuffmanCompression/README.md

 Note: Behavior becomes unpredictable when using non-ASCII character file encoding.

-Encluded are some sample files: data1.txt, data2.txt, data3.txt, data4.txt, data5.txt
+Included are some sample files: data1.txt, data2.txt, data3.txt, data4.txt, data5.txt

 When prompted the user must enter in the full name of the file they wish to compress.